greatanalyst/Departmental-Performance/README.md

 )(assignment_id	employee_id	project_id) etc..

--Joined Tables and Queried the data :
+- Joined Tables and Queried the data :
 The following Microsoft SQL queries  was used to query the data and formulate a table

 ` with project_status as (